ConchuOD/memory-aperature-configurator/README.md

 has been called from.
 If that file does not exist it will use sensible defaults.

+The default output file is "generated.yaml".

-A "-c/--config" option can be used to provide the filepath.
+A "-c/--config <file>" option can be used to provide the filepath for the input config.
+A "-i/--in-place" option will write the output back to the input file.